 Researchers conducting research abroad, or as part of an international collaboration, should be aware of the different civil, legal, financial and cultural conditions when working overseas.
 Researchers are expected to refer to international guidelines and conform to relevant local regulations for the country or countries where the research is taking place.

-The Global Engagement team is able to provide tailored contextual information and advice on conducting research in different countries and institutions, alongside background information on working overseas and varying cultural practices and requirements in relation to research.
-With colleagues from the IP & Legal team, Global Engagement can provide information on country-specific policies, including legal requirements, medical research restrictions and negotiating IP.
+The Global Partnerships team is able to provide tailored contextual information and advice on conducting research in different countries and institutions, alongside background information on working overseas and varying cultural practices and requirements in relation to research.
+With colleagues from the Research and Knowledge Exchange Contracts Team, Global Partnerships can provide information on country-specific policies, including legal requirements, medical research restrictions and negotiating IP.

 The University provides guidance for individuals working and conducting research overseas.
 Guidance on arranging travel for work or research can be found on the Business Travel webpages, which provides information regarding booking, organising, and insuring travel associated with the University.
 On rare occasions, individuals may find themselves caught up in an emergency situation, and all those travelling abroad for business or research should read the guidance on International Emergencies prior to departure to ensure they are fully prepared.

-University-sponsored research carried out outside the UK must uphold the University’s ethical standards as set out in the Code of Practice and Principles for Good Ethical Governance, whilst also being cognisant of local expectations, practices and laws.
+University-sponsored research carried out outside the UK must uphold the University’s ethical standards as set out in the Code of Practice and Principles for Good Ethical Governance, while also being cognisant of local expectations, practices and laws.

 (a) Staff-led research